Legal pluralism

 Applying justice for and with children in religious justice systems

-Parallel pilot interventions have been launched in Palestine, where Tdh has developed a partnership with Sharia courts to implement gender-responsive interventions to reduce violence against girls and women, including capacity building initiatives for judicial personnel and an evidence-based research on the administration of gender-based violence cases.
+Tdh has been engaging with community faith-based actors since 2011.
+In 2017, research was carried out in Lebanon, in the country's seven largest religious communities.
+76 children involved in family justice proceedings were consulted.
+The results highlighted the obstacles and opportunities for religious courts to comply with and adopt child-friendly justice standards.
+Parallel pilot interventions were launched in Palestine, where Tdh developed a partnership with Sharia courts to implement gender-sensitive interventions to reduce violence against girls and women.
 A strategic partnership established with the Afghan Women’s Judges Association has been a solid step forward for Tdh to launch the thematic in Afghanistan.

 Exchanging of good practices protecting children’s rights